dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/viewmodel-notes.md

     :::code language="csharp" source="../snippets/viewmodel-shared/csharp/Notes/ViewModels/NotesViewModel.cs" id="commands":::

     Notice that the `NewNoteAsync` method doesn't take a parameter while the `SelectNoteAsync` does.
 Commands can optionally have a single parameter that is provided when the command is invoked.
-For the `SelectNoteAsync` method, you want to provide the note that's being selected.
+For the `SelectNoteAsync` method, the parameter represents the note that's being selected.

-    The code for `SelectNoteAsync` that navigates to an existing note is relatively the same as the previous tutorial, with just a slight difference in the query attribute.
-Instead of mapping a property name to a query string attribute, the query string is just being set directly: `load={note.Identifier}`.
-The query string data will be read differently in the **Note viewmodel** than it was in the previous tutorial.

 01. Finally, implement the `IQueryAttributable.ApplyQueryAttributes` method:

     :::code language="csharp" source="../snippets/viewmodel-shared/csharp/Notes/ViewModels/NotesViewModel.cs" id="query":::

-    After a note is created, updated, or deleted, this page is navigated to with a query string parameter indicating the action and note identifier.

-Don't worry that the code won't compile, you'll fix it later.
+    The **Note viewmodel** created in the previous tutorial step, used navigation when the note was saved or deleted.
+The viewmodel navigated back to the **AllNotes view**, which this viewmodel is associated with.
+This code detects if the query string contained either the `deleted` or `saved` key.
+The value of the key is the unique identifier of the note that was handled.

+    If the note was **deleted**, that note is matched in the `AllNotes` collection by the provided identifier, and removed.

+    There are two possible reasons a note is **saved**.
+The note was either just created or an existing note was changed.
+If the note is already in the `AllNotes` collection, it's a note that was updated.
+In this case, the note instance in the collection just needs to be refreshed.
+If the note is missing from the collection, it's a new note and must be added to the collection.

 The code for the class should look like the following snippet:

 :::code language="csharp" source="../snippets/viewmodel-shared/csharp/Notes/ViewModels/NotesViewModel.cs" id="full":::